Reading Time: 13 minutes

 Social Media Advertising for Business Schools

-With 6,000 business schools around the world searching for top quality students, paid advertising is practically essential if your institution wants to gain a competitive edge.
+With 6,000 business schools worldwide searching for top-quality students, paid advertising is essential if your institution wants to gain a competitive edge.

 Social advertising can be a huge part of this strategy.
-In fact, a recent Association of MBAs study found that business schools are spending almost a third of their marketing budget advertising on the channel.
+A recent Association of MBAs study found that business schools spend almost a third of their marketing budget advertising on the channel.

-Although you can create ads for every social media channel, the two ad platforms your business school will likely find most beneficial in terms of generating returns are Facebook Ads and LinkedIn Ads.
+Although you can create ads for every social media channel, the two ad platforms your business school will likely find most beneficial in generating returns are Facebook Ads and LinkedIn Ads.

 Find Business Students With Facebook Ads

-As the second biggest advertising platform after Google and the biggest social media ad platform, Facebook Ads can play a major role in your school’s online visibility.
+As the second-largest advertising platform after Google and the biggest social media ad platform, Facebook Ads can greatly enhance your school’s online visibility.

 Facebook Ads Manager enables you to customize your target ad audience based on characteristics such as: